-- The practice offered later appointments on a Wednesday evening until 7pm for working patients who could not attend during normal opening hours. - There were longer appointments available for people with a learning disability. - Home visits were available for older patients / patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities and a hearing loop available. - The practice had a lift to improve access.
+- There were longer appointments available for people with a learning disability. - Home visits were available for older patients / patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities available. - The practice had a lift to improve access to the first floor.